 Principles of Medical/Surgical Practice

-This module pertains to placement, including clinical tutorials during attachments and radiology tutorials etc. There are 4 components to the assessment for this module, with all of these taking place at the end of the year:
+This module pertains to placement, including clinical tutorials during attachments and radiology tutorials etc. There are 4 components to the assessment for this module:

 Don’t be too deterred by the vagueness of the exam title and complete lack of past papers… The medicine/surgery MCQ paper is actually not bad.
+You have it at the end of the year along with your other summer exams.
 It’s primarily based on tutorials held during placement and the radiology tutorials given during the year.
 Unfortunately not everyone has the same clinical tutorials/placements.
-For example, we had quite a few questions based on NRH and Hospice material even though not everyone had attended placement there.
 It is a good idea to ask your friends what material was stressed by their tutors in the peripheral centres.
 Nonetheless this exam is not hard and it’s actually nice knowing you can’t really prepare (read: cram) for it.
 There’s a fair bit of crossover with Lab Med.

 The short case exam is enough to strike fear into the heart of even the most competent medical student.
 Fortunately it’s really not as bad as it seems!
-It involves doing a quick physical exam on 3 real patients (at least 1 medical and 1 surgical) and presenting your findings/answering the examiner’s questions on the case.
+It involves doing a quick physical exam on a real patient and presenting your findings/answering the examiner’s questions on the case.
 You can also talk to the patient while you’re conducting the exam which can help you get a better clinical picture.
 Most of the examiners are very nice and really don’t expect too much from you.
 Don’t worry if you can’t come up with a diagnosis.
 They just want to see that you have some basic knowledge, you have a logical approach and that you’re safe.
 Don’t forget to wash your hands!!
 Don’t make anything up, eg don’t pretend you hear a murmur if you don’t.
 The examiners will prompt/guide you along if needs be.
-As long as you have your systems exams down pat you’ll be flying.
+As long as you have your systems exams down you’ll be flying.
 Sites like http://www.geekymedics.com and http://www.surgicalnotes.co.uk (this is for postgrad exams but you can use it selectively) are very useful.
 This exam is good preparation for final med where there are short cases as part of both medicine and surgery.
+This usually takes place around March and then you will have 2 more short case assessments , 1 Medicine and 1 Surgery, as part of your OSCE in June.

 Ophthalmology & ENT